 In his own two-part response (Part 1 and Part 2), Biologos president Darrel Falk addressed the topic of divine action in creation, in which both natural and supernatural processes are a result of God’s continuous activity in our world, as well as presenting his personal perspective on how BioLogos is different from “Darwinism.”

-On May 9th, Dembski continued the dialogue on the website, "Evolution News and Views," and today Darrel Falk offers his reflections on that paper, as well as the state of the conversation as a whole.
+On May 9th, Dembski continued the dialogue on the website, "Evolution News and Views," and in this post Darrel Falk offers his reflections on that paper, as well as the state of the conversation as a whole.

 This essay has its genesis in a dialogue currently underway between Southern Baptist seminarians and members of the BioLogos community.
 As a part of that series, Dembski began by laid out a partial set of “non-negotiables” for the historic Christian faith, upon which we agree.
 Similarly, he put forward a set of non-negotiables for Darwinism and analyzed which of them would be inconsistent with the historic Christian faith.
 In the end, he found one major inconsistency according to his definition of Darwinism: that it includes the philosophical presupposition that evolution is devoid of any telos.
 As I indicated in my response, we agree here, too.